exalearn/oded/mocu/kuramoto_model/remainingMOCU_func_exec_rp/README.md

-An RCT RP Workflow Parallelizing Computation of Remaining MOCU using the Function Execution Feature
+An RCT RP Workflow Parallelizing Computation of Remaining MOCU using RP Function Execution Feature

 **Installation (MOCU and RCT)**